Diversity & Inclusion

 - Served as co-chair of the Diversity in the Profession Committee of the Alabama State Bar Association

-- Presented to 1L members of the University of Alabama’s Black Law Students Association (BLSA) chapter on how to succeed in law school
+- Presented annually to 1L members of the University of Alabama’s Black Law Students Association (BLSA) chapter on how to succeed in law school

 - Sponsored the Alabama State Bar Minority Pre-Law Conference Program as a firm